wendiiwong/portfolio/_posts/2020-02-20-How-cpp-compilers-works.md

 ![]({{ site.baseurl }}/images/20200220_how_compiler_works/03.PNG)

-Noticed that the file size of _`Main.i(1.34MB)`_ is much more larger than _`Math.i(269 bytes)`_ even though the line of codes are similar.
+Noticed that the file size of _`Main.i(1.34MB)`_ is much larger than _`Math.i(269 bytes)`_ even though the line of codes are similar.
 That's because we include a huge and massive _`<iostream>`_ in _`Main.cpp`_.

 ---
 # Stage 2 : Compiling

-After preprocessor done it's job, the compiler will then take our C++ source code and compiles them into obj files.
-This obj file / object file is in binary, and contains computer understandable machine code.
+After preprocessor done it's job, the compiler will then take our C++ translation unit and compiles them into object files.
+Theses object files in binary contains computer understandable machine code.
+It also contains metadata about the addresses of variables and functions (symbols).

-We can view these code in assembly file.
-The compiler is able to produce an assembly listing file as output.
+We can also request the compiler to generate the output in assembly listing files.
+The assembly instruction below are extracted from the generated assembly listing file _`Math.asm`_.

-From the assembly file, we can see that our add operation has been converted into assembly instructions. first instruction move num1 to registry eax, and second instruction add num2 with num1 and store it in eax.
 {% highlight assembly %}
 ; Line 5
 	mov	eax, DWORD PTR _num1$[ebp]